Love him or loathe him you’ve got to hand it to Dan Bilzerian, he certainly knows how to make a statement.

-- Tim Ferriss has written a best selling book on getting fit in ridiculously quick timeframes.
-In it he can teach you the shortcuts to running ultra marathons in a matter of weeks or going from non swimmer to long distance Man From Atlantis.
-Interestingly, even Tim leaves cycling well alone, he’s also realised there’s no shortcuts for a long winter spent on club runs glued to the wheel in front then jumping off and rolling around on the floor with ten miles still to go when the cramps kick in.
+- Tim Ferriss, in the “4 Hour Body” has written a best selling book on getting fit in ridiculously quick timeframes.
+In it he can teach you the shortcuts to running ultra marathons in a matter of weeks or going from non-swimmer to long-distance Man From Atlantis.
+Interestingly, even Tim leaves cycling well alone, he’s also realised there are no shortcuts for a long winter spent on club runs glued to the wheel in front then jumping off and rolling around on the floor with ten miles still to go when the cramps kick in.
 Every single weekend.

 - There’s an area known as Death Valley nearby so you can trust it’s going to be hot.
 H.O.T. hot.